Review of UX Research Methodologies

 Each business pursues one common need, and this need is complete user satisfaction.
 We work for people – that’s something everyone will agree on.
 Thorough research of who your target audience is comprised of, what the potential customers want and expect is the number one step to better sales and business improvement.

 UX research is the best way to recognize potential customers’ needs.
 This is a method to identify preferences, define goals, build a behavior model.
-UX research is a source of significant information.
+UX research is a source of significant information for UX/UI design company.
 And today, we would like to share our thought and knowledge about UX processes and methodologies you will find beneficial for your business.

 The Definition Of UX Methodologies